 Dear HAEi Friends, The first quarter of 2019 has been a particularly busy and productive time for HAE International (HAEi).
 HAEi now has member organizations in 74 countries.
 The pages that follow in this edition of Global Perspectives offer clear evidence that the global HAE patient movement continues to build momentum!
 Please join me in congratulating Fiona Wardman on her appointment as Chief Regional Patient Advocate.
 Fiona oversees a group of skilled and experienced Regional Patient Advocates (RPA), who (1) deliver HAEi's programs, activities, and specialized expertise to our member organizations, and (2) are available to help member organization's leadership grow their organizations and sharpen their advocacy programs.
 The RPAs are also responsible for helping to both form and support new patient organizations and, as you will read in the pages that follow, HAEi sponsored and organized the first patient meeting in India.
 On 18 May 2018 HAEi member organizations unanimously passed a resolution directing HAEi to broaden governance by establishing Regional Advisory Groups and reduce the current amount of income tax and VAT.
 As described in the lead article, we are moving forward with a plan that maximizes member organization representation and participation in HAEi governance.
 We have also taken steps to ensure that our financial resources are spent on programs and activities rather than paying taxes.
-It is with great sadness that we acknowledge the death of Dr Dumitru Moldovan from Romania.
+Finally, it is with great sadness that we acknowledge the death of Dr Dumitru Moldovan from Romania.
 Dr Moldovan worked diligently to bring modern HAE medicines to his country and was an important contributor to the international clinical and scientific HAE community.
 He will always be remembered as a friendly and compassionate person who cared deeply about HAE patients.
-Finally, I would like to call your attention to a message from Dr William Lumry who reminds us of the great fortune of having 7 HAE medicines approved in 10 years.
-Dr Lumry also rightly notes that clinical trial participation is the only path toward even better medicines, and the critical importance of fulfilling all of the requirements, especially those regarding length of time we are asked to be in a study.
-Anthony I Castaldo Anthony J. Castaldo President & CEO, HAEi flobal perspectives:
+Anthony J. Castaldo President & CEO, HAEi Tukony & netett Global perspectives: